 There are several threats that your SaaS application could be exposed to that it may be difficult to identify every single one.
 It is good practice to try and identify them through the stages of the System development life cycle depending on the nature of services you are offering.
 Let us highlight some of the most common ones.

-- SQL injection: This is a technique used to send malicious SQL statements through an input field which is executed on a database server and finally return potentially valuable data.
+This is a technique used to send malicious SQL statements through an input field which is executed on a database server and finally returns potentially valuable data.
 One of the best ways to protect against SQL injections is to ensure user input is validated and sanitized before being sent to the database for querying.
 However, sanitization is not 100% full proof.
 There are many ways.
 Using PDO as opposed to MySQL procedural when working with PHP and SQL databases is also better as the PDO has the prepared statement which can be used to sanitize queries.

-- Phishing attacks: Phishing is the process through which attackers try to gain personal information such as passwords by disguising as a trustworthy entity through means such as sending a fraudulent email.
+Phishing is the process through which attackers try to gain personal information such as passwords by disguising as a trustworthy entity through means such as sending a fraudulent email.
 Your employees and customers should be informed on how to avoid phishing attacks.
 They should avoid opening suspicious emails and accessing unauthorized sites while in your organization’s network.
 Companies should also have standard equipment that can only be used for work by employees such as designated laptops and desktops.
 This can help prevent sensitive information from being obtained by attackers as opposed to when employees use the devices for both personal and work purposes.
 Attackers could send fraudulent emails to your employees which may contain malicious information embedded in the attached documents.
 This is one of the most common ways through which systems are breached.
 The attackers could also link to a fake site where they could potentially try to social engineer information from visitors.
 In short, the best way to protect against phishing attacks is the creation of awareness.

 Ensures that data came from a form submit action by checking for headers hidden from the user but are sent when the user clicks the submit button on a form.
 Abbreviated as XSRF or CSRF is a vulnerability designed in such a way, that when a user clicks on a compromised link an unauthorized action can be performed.
 This attack takes advantage of login persistence and cached data to send requests to the server without having to bypass the restriction.
 It is difficult to trace and common on poorly developed systems.

-- Software Library and Framework vulnerabilities: It is necessary to ensure that your codebase stays up to date.
+It is necessary to ensure that your codebase stays up to date.
 This is because common vulnerabilities are usually patched with version updates and upgrades of most software libraries.
 The development of software generally relies on open-source libraries that are publicly available.
 Many exploits are usually present in such libraries and as a result, they could lead to your system being compromised.

-- Data Storage: Best practices in data storage such as password hashing should be followed to avoid compromising customer security in case of a security breach.
+Best practices in data storage such as password hashing should be followed to avoid compromising customer security in case of a security breach.
 User privileges should be given with caution even within the organization to reduce the risk of internal breaches.
 System breaches could originate from within or outside of the organization therefore security measures need to be put in place to control data storage and access.